laser-tag-tracker/laser-tag-tracker-android/README.md

 ### Forms validation

-The forms (login, register, match creation) are empowered with validation feature that interactivly informs the user when values are invalid using `MediatorLiveData` to reactivly compute validity and `TextInputLayout` validation API to show the error messages.
+The user management forms (login, register) are empowered with validation feature that interactivly informs the user when values are invalid using `MediatorLiveData` to reactivly compute validity and `TextInputLayout` validation API to show the error messages.
+In addition when a form is not valid, the submission button is disabled.

 ## Not Implemented Features